simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Dec 09-Dec 11 2024
+Solar Radiation Storm Forecast for Dec 10-Dec 12 2024

-              Dec 09  Dec 10  Dec 11
+              Dec 10  Dec 11  Dec 12
 S1 or greater   10%      5%      5%

-Rationale: There is a slight chance for S1 (Minor) solar radiation storms on 09 Dec.
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R3 levels were observed over the past 24 hours.
-The largest was at Dec 08 2024 0906 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Dec 09-Dec 11 2024
+Radio Blackout Forecast for Dec 10-Dec 12 2024

-              Dec 09        Dec 10        Dec 11
+              Dec 10        Dec 11        Dec 12
-R1-R2           60%           50%           50%
+R1-R2           60%           55%           55%
-R3 or greater   10%           10%            5%
+R3 or greater   10%           10%           10%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely on 09 Dec, with a slight chance for R3 (Strong) or greater events on 09-10 Dec.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely with a slight chance for R3 (Strong) levels 10-12 Dec based primarily on the flare potential of Region 3912 and 3917.

 ```